Propeller (aeronautics): Blade twist

 The tip of a propeller blade travels faster than the hub.
-Therefore, it is necessary for the blade to be twisted so as to decrease the angle of attack of the blade gradually from the hub to the tip.
+Therefore, it is necessary for the blade to be twisted so as to decrease the angle of attack of the blade gradually and therefore produce uniform lift from the hub to the tip.
+The greatest angle of incidence, or the highest pitch, is at the hub while the smallest angle of incidence or smallest pitch is at the tip.
+A propeller blade designed with the same angle of incidence throughout its entire length would be inefficient because as airspeed increases in flight, the portion near the hub would have a negative AOA while the blade tip would be stalled.

 High speed

 There have been efforts to develop propellers and propfans for aircraft at high subsonic speeds.
 The 'fix' is similar to that of transonic wing design.
 Thin blade sections are used and the blades are swept back in a scimitar shape (scimitar propeller) in a manner similar to wing sweepback, so as to delay the onset of shockwaves as the blade tips approach the speed of sound.
 The maximum relative velocity is kept as low as possible by careful control of pitch to allow the blades to have large helix angles.
-A large number of blades are used to reduce work per blade and so circulation strength.
+More blades are used to reduce the work per blade and so circulation strength.
 Contra-rotating propellers are used.
-The propellers designed are more efficient than turbo-fans and their cruising speed (Mach 0.7–0.85) is suitable for airliners, but the noise generated is tremendous (see the Antonov An-70 and Tupolev Tu-95 for examples of such a design).
+The propellers designed are more efficient than turbo-fans and their cruising speed (Mach 0.7–0.85) is suitable for airliners, but the noise generated is extremely high (see the Antonov An-70 and Tupolev Tu-95 for examples of such a design).